Government finds new emails Clinton did not hand over

 Media outlets, including the Associated Press, and several other groups have filed dozens of lawsuits under freedom of information laws seeking Clinton's email records.

-(Reporting by Washington newsroom and Jonathan Allen in New York; Additional reporting by Yeganeh June Torbati in Washington and Mark Hosenball in Zurich; Editing by Sandra Maler, Lisa Lambert, David Gregorio and Alan Crosby)
+(Reporting by Washington newsroom and Jonathan Allen in New York; Additional reporting by Yeganeh June Torbati in Washington and Mark Hosenball in Zurich; Editing by Sandra Maler, Lisa Lambert, David Gregorio and Jonathan Oatis)